 Philosophy Summer School (In-Person)

-Our lives and our world are full of unanswered questions.
-The nature of knowledge, how we perceive and understand the world around us, what, if anything, is the meaning of our lives, how do we explain the key moral values that we try to live our lives by, or what is the relationship between consciousness and action?
+Our lives and our world are full of deep unanswered questions.
+The very nature of knowledge, of consciousness, of morality, of how we perceive and understand the world around us, and ultimately, what, if anything, is the meaning of our lives.

-Philosophy represents humanity’s best efforts to tackle these most profound of mysteries, using logic and discipline.
+Philosophy, although it has taken many forms over the centuries, consistently represents humanity’s best efforts to tackle these most profound of mysteries, using insight, logic and discipline.

-Classes are kept small to enable everyone to have their say, and give plenty of opportunities to develop and express individual ideas and questions – as well as being a great chance to make some new friends who share your academic interests.
+Class sizes are kept small (maximum 14 students), to enable everyone to have their say and give plenty of opportunities to develop and express individual ideas and questions – as well as being a great chance to make some new friends who share your academic interests.

 For full booking and practical details just scroll down past the reviews.

-Philosophy represents humanity’s best efforts to tackle these most profound of mysteries, using logic and discipline.
+Philosophy, although it has taken many forms over the centuries, consistently represents humanity’s best efforts to tackle these most profound of mysteries, using insight, logic and discipline.

-Classes are kept small to enable everyone to have their say, and give plenty of opportunities to develop and express individual ideas and questions – as well as being a great chance to make some new friends who share your academic interests.
+Class sizes are kept small (maximum 14 students), to enable everyone to have their say and give plenty of opportunities to develop and express individual ideas and questions – as well as being a great chance to make some new friends who share your academic interests.

 For full booking and practical details just scroll down past the reviews.